jon-neher/slidecraft-genesis-ui/README.md

 - CSS-based marquee for smooth logo scrolling

 This landing page showcases modern web animation techniques while maintaining excellent performance and accessibility standards.

+## API Documentation

+See `docs/openapi.yaml` for the HubSpot integration endpoints and `docs/SECURITY_CHECKLIST.md` for security requirements.